 Impressive numbers of herbivores congregate on the shores of the river and its lakes – and equally impressive concentrations of predators stalk these herds!
 Cats comprise lion, leopard and cheetah.
 Lion are particularly prevalent, simply lying in wait for near next meal!
 Travellers often witness a kill here.
 Other mammal species include hippopotamus, zebra, giraffe, sable antelope, Lichtenstein’s hartebeest, greater kudu, eland, impala, waterbuck, bushbuck, Nyasa wildbeest, kongoni – the miombo woodlands make a fantastic habitat for antelopes in particular.
 There are also spotted hyena, side-striped jackal, vervet monkey and yellow baboon.
 The Selous boasts the largest population of wild dog in all Africa!
 Indeed, this is one of the reserve’s main attractions.

-Keen birders are in their element in the Selous, with approximately 450 species recorded!
+Keen birders are in their element on a Selous safari, with approximately 450 species recorded!
 The lakes are home to all manner of waterfowl – ducks, geese, grebes, egrets, herons, bitterns, pelicans, spoonbills, kingfishers, skimmers, cormorants, storks, ibises.
 Raptors include eagles, vultures, hawks, harriers, buzzards, kites, osprey.
 The secretary bird hunts on foot, while other ground-dwellers such as quails, guineafowl, crakes and bustards forage in the foliage.
 There are also gulls, plovers, doves, pigeons, lovebirds, parrots, cuckoos and bee-eaters.
 This is a seriously good place to be if you like your birdlife!

 WHEN TO GO FOR GAME?